WiLO Networks

 Grant in 2012

 Fluid Synchrony specializes in developing and manufacturing miniature, implantable infusion pumps for laboratory research.
 Their patented microtechnologies enable precise, local delivery of various liquid drug formulations to targeted tissue, enhancing drug therapy efficacy and safety.
-The pumps offer wireless control, on-demand programming, and remote monitoring capabilities, allowing researchers to customize and track dosing regimens with ease.
+The company's pumps offer wireless control, on-demand programming, and remote patient monitoring, facilitating personalized, evidence-based drug regimens in research settings.

 Grant in 2012